He Zhenyu

-He Zhenyu (何朕宇; born 28 June 2001), also known as Dongda He, is a Chinese professional footballer who plays as a forward for Wolverhampton Wanderers.
+He Zhenyu (何朕宇; born 28 June 2001), also known as Dongda He, is a Chinese former professional footballer who played as a forward.

 Club career

 Wolverhampton Wanderers

 On 10 August 2018, Wolverhampton Wanderers signed Dongda He for an undisclosed fee from Notts County.

-On 16 April 2020, He would sign a new contract with Wolves till the summer 2023.
+On 16 April 2020, He signed a new contract with Wolves until the summer of 2023.

+Beijing Guoan (loan)

 In February 2021, He was loaned to Chinese Super League side Beijing Guoan.
 He's first appearance for the club was the first game of the season in a 2–1 away loss against Shanghai Shenhua where he came off the bench for Cédric Bakambu in the 77th minute.

+Changchun Yatai

+On 7 April 2023, He permanently signed for Chinese Super League club Changchun Yatai.

+Retirement

+In 2025, He retired from professional football at the age of 24.